Agriculture

 • The strong winds can quickly whisk away the organic mulches, so they are inappropriate for inclined surfaces.

-• Organic mulch sometimes is adulterated with seeds of weed plants.
+• Organic mulch is sometimes adulterated with seeds of weed plants.
 As the weeds germinate, they tend to compete with the main crop.

 Inorganic Mulches